 Years spent in practice rooms can leave many of us obsessed and overly aware of our own unhealthy inner dialogues.
 And the emotional sensitivity that’s necessary for artistic work can leave many feeling vulnerable or defensive when it comes to dealing with the outside world.

 And so we act out, hurting ourselves or others in the process.

 Beware the fall out

-For some, early success mixed with drugs or alcohol, sex, ego, and/or violence, makes for unhappy lives that end far too soon (think Miles Davis, Judy Garland, Chet Baker, Billie Holiday, Janis Joplin, and many other musicians).
+For some, early success mixed with drugs or alcohol, ego issues, sex, and/or violence, makes for unhappy lives that end far too soon (think Miles Davis, Judy Garland, Chet Baker, Billie Holiday, Janis Joplin, and many other musicians).